 [- Alcohol -]Drinking moderately can make you more happy than if you donít drink at all.
 There have been numerous studies investigating whether moderate alcohol consumption offers any health benefits or results in increased longevity.
 Recent data has shown that alcohol may not offer any benefits because the researchers did not account for differences between people who were classified as moderate drinkers and abstainers.
-Any Columbus DUI attorney would probably suggest people follow the US Dietary Guideline, which states that men should consume a maximum of two drinks per day and women should consume only one drink per day.
+Any Columbus DUI attorney at columbusduilawyer.net would probably suggest people follow the US Dietary Guidelines, which state that men should consume a maximum of two drinks per day and women should consume only one drink per day.

 [- Brain -]The human brain cell can hold 5 times as much information as an encyclopedia.